On The large Time Asymptotics of Schr\"odinger type equations with General Data: Introduction

 \section{Introduction}

 The analysis of dispersive wave equations and systems is of critical importance in the study of evolution equations in Physics and Geometry.
 It is well known that the asymptotic solutions of such equations, if they exist, show a dizzying zoo of possible solutions.
-Besides the "free wave", which corresponds to a solution of the equation without interaction terms, a multitude or other solutions may appear.
+Besides the "free wave", which corresponds to a solution of the equation without interaction terms, a multitude of other solutions may appear.
 Such solutions are localized around possibly moving center of mass.
 They include nonlinear bound states, solitons, breathers, hedgehogs, vortices etc...
-The analysis of such equations is usually done on a case by case basis, due to this complexity. \cite{Sof} A natural question then follows: is it true that in general, solutions of dispersive equations converge in appropriate norm ($L^2$ or $H^1$) to a free wave and independently moving localized parts?
-In fact this is precisely the statement of Asymptotic Completeness in the case of N-body Scattering.
+The analysis of such equations is usually done on a case by case basis, due to this complexity. \cite{Sof} A natural question then follows: is it true that in general, solutions of dispersive equations converge in appropriate norm ($L^2$ or $\mathcal{H}^1_x$) to a free wave and independently moving localized parts{ (localized in space)}?
+In fact this is precisely the statement of Asymptotic Completeness in the case of $N$-body Scattering.
 In this case the possible outgoing clusters are clearly identified, as bound states of subsystems.
-But when the interaction term includes time dependent potentials (even localized in space) and more general nonlinear terms, we do not have an a-priory knowledge of the possible asymptotic states.
+But when the interaction term includes time dependent potentials (even localized in space) and more general nonlinear terms, we do not have an {\emph{a priory}} knowledge of the possible asymptotic states.

 In the case of time independent interaction terms, one can use spectral theory.
 The scattering states evolve from the continuous spectrum, and the localized part is formed by the point spectrum.
 Once the interaction is time dependent/nonlinear that is not possible.
 In fact, there are no general scattering results for localized time dependent potentials.
-The exceptions are charge transfer Hamiltonians \cites{Yaj1, Gr1,Wul,Per, RSS}, decaying in time potentials and small potentials \cites{ How, RS}, time periodic potentials \cites{Yaj2, How} and random (in time) potentials \cite{BeSof}.
-See also\cites{BeSof1,BeSof2}.
+The exceptions are charge transfer Hamiltonians \cite{Yaj1, Gr1,Wul,Per, RSS}, decaying in time potentials and small potentials \cite{ How, RS}, time periodic potentials \cite{Yaj2, How} and random (in time) potentials \cite{BeSof}.
+See also \cite{BeSof1,BeSof2}.
 For potentials with asymptotic energy distribution more could be done \cite{SS1988}.
 A recent progress for more general localized potentials without smallness assumptions is obtained in \cite{SW2020}.
-Some tools from this work will be used in this paper.